 You can avoid genetically modified ingredients of any kind by buying organic or non_GMO project verified supplements.

 Dr Tarah Freyman - Beyond Family Medicine

-Potential for toxic elements and heavy metal contamination from raw materials sourced from areas with possible water, air, and soil pollution or questionable agricultural practices and risk for product contamination during transport or during processing when supplements may be diluted or adulterated with fillers or other additives.
+Cheap multivitamins are likely to contain toxic elements and be contaminated with heavy metals from raw materials sourced from areas with possible water, air, and soil pollution or questionable agricultural practices.
+There's also risk for product contamination during transport or during processing when supplements may be diluted or adulterated with fillers or other additives.

 Another concern is the use of excipients, the non-active ingredients in any given supplement, which are used in the manufacturing process to aid in product stability, bio-availability, appearance etc.

 These ingredients theoretically must be GRAS (generally recognised as safe) but may include unwanted substances like GMO soybean oil, modified cellulose gum, chemical sweetening agents like aspartame, and more.

 Health risks include allergic reactions and potential for interactions with other drugs the patient may be taking.
 Potential microbial contamination poses a risk for infectious disease.

 There are also concerns involving carcinogenic risks, neurologic risks, and potentiation of other chronic diseases which may impact long-term health and quality of life.

 Excipients is the fancy word for fillers.
 These are additives used to formulate medicines.
 They include preservatives, diluents, binding agents, and colourants to name a few.
 Most are not harmful; however, they do have pharmacological activity and can cause side effects.
 Below are a few examples of excipients found in multivitamins.